 An external protection made from a rigid plastic material must cover the front and rear brake discs (fully in the front, partially on the rear).
-Holes for aeration and evacuation of materials shall not be more than 10 mm in diameter or equivalent area.
+Holes for aeration and evacuation of materials must be able to block a cylindrical gauge up to 10 mm diameter.